 Bugle Ajuga reptans is similar in size and general structure; it has blue flowers and blooms rather later than Ground-ivy.

-The pictures of Ground-ivy shown on this page were taken in West Wales during May and early June.
+Except where stated otherwise, the pictures of Ground-ivy shown on this page were taken in West Wales during May and early June.